After Placement of Dental Implants

 Do not disturb the wound.
 Avoid rinsing, spitting, or touching the wound on the day of surgery.
 There may/may not be a metal healing abutment protruding through the gingival (gum) tissue.

 Some bleeding or redness in the saliva is normal for 24 hours.
 Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 minutes.
 If bleeding continues, please call for further instructions.

 Swelling is a normal occurrence after surgery.
-To minimize swelling, apply an ice bag, or a plastic bag, or towel filled with ice on the cheek in the area of surgery.
-Apply the ice 20min. on/ 20 min. off, as often as possible, for the first 36 hours.
-DO NOT APPLY HEAT !!
+To minimize swelling, apply an ice bag or towel filled with ice on the cheek in the area of surgery.
+Apply the ice 20 min. on/ 20 min. off, as often as possible, for the first 36 hours.
+DO NOT APPLY HEAT!!

 Drink plenty of fluids.
 Avoid hot liquids or food.
-Soft food and liquids should be eaten on the day of surgery or until instructed.
+Soft food and liquids should be eaten following the surgery or until instructed.
 Return to a normal diet as soon as possible unless otherwise directed.